Ya-Boi-James/ECE-311/README.md

 # ECE-311
-Code written in MATLAB, rewritten using .numpy
+Code written in MATLAB, rewritten using .numpy, matplot.pylab